 His Plant Supervisor, Saurabh, remembers the day, two years ago, when Michael entered his office, visibly upset.
 “He asked why he wasn’t chosen for the most recent apprenticeship intake,” Saurabh recalls.
 “He was clearly very stressed and frustrated by the news.”
 New to the business, Saurabh probed with a few questions, asking Michael to brainstorm potential reasons why he wasn’t chosen.

-After plenty of discussion, Saurabh and Michael got to the heart of the issue.
+After plenty of discussions, Saurabh and Michael got to the heart of the issue.
 Michael knew that he had issues with his communication, which could often come across to co-workers and managers as an ‘attitude’.
 This image was holding him back from moving forward in his career, and he’d had enough.

 He wanted to do more with his career, and no longer be limited by the skills he was lacking.